pra9shinde/Spotify-Clone-NodeJS/README.md

 </ul>

 <ul>
-<li class="has-line-data" data-line-start="20" data-line-end="21">App is hosted on free hosting plan by Heroku.
+<li class="has-line-data" data-line-start="20" data-line-end="21">App is hosted on free hosting plan by Cyclic.
 App will be slower because free plan has minimum hardware config.</li>
 <li class="has-line-data" data-line-start="21" data-line-end="22">You can register on ExpressMusicX as a new user.</li>
 <li class="has-line-data" data-line-start="22" data-line-end="24">or you can signin as guest user.
 Following are login credentials.</li>
 </ul>